SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

         | `email`    | The user's email               |
         | `password` | The plain password of the user |
   - Optional: None
-  - Returns: A success or failure message (for now)
+  - Returns: User object named `user` and the encrypted user object named `token` or failure message
 - #### Route: `/update`
   - Method: POST
   - Requires:
+    - Authorization: Any User (they can only update their own account)
     - Body:
       - | Key  | Value         |
         | ---- | ------------- |